 3. It provided a great color analogy for different feelings.

 Each of the emotions in the movie is associated with a color: Joy is yellow, Sadness is blue, Anger is red, Disgust is green, and Fear is purple.
 This has opened a dialogue for talking about other feelings and related feelings.
 Anxiety is the big one for us, so we talked about what color it should be, and how it’s related to the other feelings.
 Since my daughter loves rainbows (what kid doesn’t like rainbows?), the analogy of feelings as colors has also driven home the point that all these different feelings exist, just like different colors do, and they are all part of the rainbow of life.

 4. It personified emotions so that children can relate to them more easily.

 The personification of Joy, Sadness, Anger, Fear, and Disgust automatically makes you become drawn to one character or another.
 Emotions are very complex, and I really believe that my daughter struggles to figure out what’s going on inside her when she’s experiencing different emotions.
-The emotion characters in the movie allowed her to relate better to what these emotions are like, and how they’re associated with different behaviours and situations.
+The emotional characters in the movie allowed her to relate better to what these emotions are like, and how they’re associated with different behaviors and situations.